GracieleDamasceno/dev-on-track/_posts/en/2022-07-23-nasa-exoplanet-archive.md

            "discoverymethod,disc_facility,disc_locale,disc_telescope,pl_orbper,pl_rade,pl_bmasse+from+ps&format=json"
 ```

-I made the decision to save it all in a Mongo database just to test `MongoClient`'s integration with Pyhton, no other special reason. 😁 And look, at the time of the requisition the archive has 32606 elements!
+I made the decision to save it all in a Mongo database just to test `MongoClient`'s integration with Python, no other special reason.
+And look, at the time of the requisition the archive has 32606 elements!
 That's pretty cool!

 ---

-`/planets`: Get all planets paginated with usage of filters (planet name, discovery method, discovery facility, discovery year).
+`/planets`: Get all planets paginated with usage of filters (exoplanet name, discovery method, discovery facility, discovery year).

 **Curl**: